programster/KVM-Command-Generator/README.md

 ## Requirements
 * Ubuntu 16.04 host (other distros will probably work, but not officially supported).
+* MySQL Server (developed against MariaDB 10.0 which can be installed on Ubuntu 16.04 with `sudo apt-get install mariadb-server-10.0`)
 * PHP 7.0 CLI.
 You can install this with:

 ```